Harris Tate has 2 Notaries available, appointments are available most days.

 The Harris Tate Notary fee depends on the size and complexity of the documents that you require to be Notarised.

-When you ring for an appointment Harris Tate can give you an estimate of the cost for your document if you provide an explanation of what it is and the service you require.
+When you call for an appointment Harris Tate can give you an estimate of the cost for your document if you provide a copy of the relevant documentation or an explanation of what it is and the service you require.
 The Notary, after having seen the document when you bring it in, will either confirm that estimate in or explain why the estimate needs to be amended.

 All Notary fees must be paid at the time of the appointment.
 EFTPOS and Credit card facilities are available.
 Harris Tate does not accept payment by cheque.